delta1512/CL-image-viewer/README.md

   - Automatic resizing of images
   - Removal of the sh executable feature making the script standalone
   - Optional arguments that allow for functionality such as fetching an image from the internet

-  - (For personal education) Implementation of a linked list for search efficiency